 • When we first arrive at the RMHB reception what happens?

 A member of our team will welcome you to the house.
+You will be directed to one of our wellfare stations where you will find hand sanitiser, gloves and face masks.
+You will also be required to sign in on the Track and Trace App every time you enter the house and to have a daily temperature check.
 We will sit together and fill out your registration form, talk about the house facilities and discuss some guidelines.
 We will then show you around the house so that you know where everything is and finally you will be shown to your room.

 • What kind of facilities are there at RMHB?

 We are open 365 days a year and are equipped with everything you would find in a family home.
 Families can get a good night’s sleep, prepare their own meals and feel at home, knowing that they’re just minutes away from their child in hospital.
 We have 21 bedrooms, all en-suite, and laundry facilities, kitchens, lounges, play areas and beautiful gardens.
 Bedding and towels can be provided by the house.
 Most importantly, there is a phone on the internal hospital line between you and the ward looking after your loved one, 24/7, without the distraction of a switchboard.

 In the kitchen we provide everything you need to cook a meal, ovens, utensils, pots, pans, knives, forks and so the list goes on, all you need to bring is the food and decide what you would like to cook.
 Each family are allocated their own food cupboard and there is plenty of space in our fridges and freezers.
 There is a communal cupboard with donated food items that you can help yourselves to at any time.